-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis and Schedule of Changes in the Employer Net Pension Liability, Schedule of Employer Net Pension Liability, Schedule of Employer Pension Contributions, Schedule of Changes in the Employer Net OPEB Liability, Schedule of Employer Net OPEB Liability, Schedule of Employer Premium Assistance Contributions, Schedule of Investment Returns-Pension and OPEB and related notes to Required Supplementary Information be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis, Supplementary Schedule of Changes in the Employer Net Pension Liability, Schedule of Employer Pension Contributions, Schedule of Changes in the Employer Net OPEB Liability, Schedule of Employer Net OPEB Liability, Schedule of Employer Net OPEB Liability, Schedule of Employer Premium Assistance Contributions, Schedule of Investment Returns - Pension and OPEB and related Notes to Required Supplementary Information be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with evidence sufficient to express an opinion or provide any assurance.

-Other Supplementary Information
+Other Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise PSERS' basic financial statements.
-The Schedule of Administrative and Investment Expenses, Summary of Investment Expenses, and Schedule of Payments to Non-Investment Consultants are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise PSERS' basic financial statements.
+The Schedule of Administrative and Investment Expenses, Summary of Investment Expenses, Schedule of Payments to Non-Investment Consultants, and the Introductory, Investment, Actuarial, and Statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The Schedule of Administrative and Investment Expenses, Summary of Investment Expenses, and Schedule of Payments to Non-Investment Consultants are the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Administrative and Investment Expenses, Summary of Investment Expenses, and Schedule of Payments to Non-Investment Consultants are fairly stated, in all material respects, in relation to the basic financial statements as a whole.